rmglennon/customer-payments/README.md

 - [Node.js](https://nodejs.org/en/)
 - [npm](https://www.npmjs.com/get-npm)

-You need sign up for a Stripe account and get an API key at https://dashboard.stripe.com/.
-If you need to populate data in your account, you [enable test data](https://stripe.com/docs/dashboard#navigation).
+You need sign up for a Stripe account and get an API key from https://dashboard.stripe.com/.
+If you need to populate data in your account, [enable test data](https://stripe.com/docs/dashboard#navigation).

 Clone or download this repository, and then create a `.env` file containing the entry `API_KEY=` with your API key from your dashboard.
-This way, your secret key can remain protected from public view.
+This way, your secret key can remain protected from public view in case you publish this file.

 ## Run the app